Rethought/tagman/README.rst

 In trying to reconcile concepts of 'categorisation' and 'tagging' in certain projects we found that a qualified tag worked well.
-Thus a tag is not just 'beef' or 'onion' it is 'meat:beaf' or 'flavour:beef'.
+Thus a tag is not just 'beef' or 'onion' it is 'meat:beef' or 'flavour:beef'.
 A given model can thus have many tags belonging to one or more groups and this can be useful in many cases.